izzatismail/Rep-Tracker/README.md

 # Rep-Tracker
-Rep Tracker is your personal fitness buddy that keeps track of your repitions and sets when going to the gym.
+Rep Tracker is your personal fitness buddy that keeps track of your repetions and sets when working out.